Montréal and its partners offer various resources to support and guide people experiencing homelessness. Here’s an overview of what’s available.

 Actions to support social cohabitation

-In the boroughs, interventions with vulnerable people make it possible to act upstream on the difficulties of cohabitation between people in a situation of homelessness and local residents.
+The EMMIS team works directly with vulnerable people in order to act upstream on the difficulties of cohabitation between people living with homelessness and residents or businesses.

 Information and training sessions are also being organized to contribute to better coexistence and work together toward solutions.